 IBM Cloud Docs

-Deploying a custom image within a Power Virtual Server
+Deploying a custom image within IBM Power Virtual Server

-Deploying a custom image within a Power Virtual Server
+Deploying a custom image within IBM Power Virtual Server

-You can bring your own customized AIX or IBM i operating system (OS) image to deploy within a IBM® Power Systems™ Virtual Server.
+You can bring your own customized AIX or IBM i operating system (OS) image to deploy within an IBM® Power® Virtual Server.

-You cannot transfer an OS license from an on-premises system to a Power Virtual Server.
+You cannot transfer an OS license from a private cloud system to a Power Virtual Server.
 The license cost is factored into the overall hourly billing rate.

 The basic steps that are involved in deploying an instance by using a custom image are: